algolia/instantsearch/docs/README.md

 Vue.use(InstantSearch);
 ```

-**Note: If Vue is available as a global variable this will be done for you automatically.
+**Info: If `Vue` is available as a global variable, components will be registered automatically.

-This is the case when you are using the UMD build directly in the browser for example.**
+This is the case for example when you are using the UMD build directly in the browser.**

 ## Create your first search experience